brainworxx/lazyFxx-TYPO3-Extension/Documentation/Changelog/Index.rst

 1.1.0 dev
    - Allow the fluid template to overwrite the configured processor class.
    - Bugfix: Allow the processing of file objects when there are processing options available.
-   - Bugfix: Corrected the examples in the usage page.
+   - Bugfix: Corrected the examples in the usage page documentation.

 1.0.1
    - Updated to TYPO3 9.5